Windows Packet Analyzer For Clear Network Troubleshooting

 - Open packet details only after the conversation looks worth inspecting.

-Use plain language without losing the technical trail
+Use built-in Windows capture without losing the technical trail

-WireTuna keeps packet evidence visible while translating common network signals into readable context.
+WireTuna uses the native Windows Packet Monitor capture path, then keeps packet evidence visible while translating common network signals into readable context.
 The goal is not to replace expertise.
 It is to make the path into expertise less punishing.

 Good traffic can still be worth explaining

 A known port or a familiar cloud provider does not automatically make traffic safe or unsafe.
-Treat ports, DNS names, ownership lookups, and packet direction as clues that need to agree with what the app is supposed to be doing.
+Treat ports, ownership lookups, timing, and packet direction as clues that need to agree with what the app is supposed to be doing.

 Common questions